Copacabana

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 18 active stops operating in Copacabana, serving a mix of bus routes.
-These stops are served by 19 individual routes, offering 285 weekly passenger trips in total.
-Transport accessibility is rated good, with residents typically located 235 meters from the nearest stop.
+Copacabana has 18 active public transport stops serving a mix of bus routes.
+These stops are served by 19 individual routes, offering a total of 285 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 235 meters from the nearest stop.
+Most commuting in this predominantly residential area is outward-bound, with cars being the dominant mode at 94%.
+Vehicle ownership averages 1.7 per dwelling, higher than the regional average.
+According to the 2021 Census, 40.1% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 40 trips per day across all routes, equating to approximately 15 weekly trips per stop.
+Service frequency across all routes averages 40 trips per day, equating to approximately 15 weekly trips per stop.

 Frequently Asked Questions - Transport